kaisenlinux/manpages-dev/category/Mount/mount.md

               mount -t ext4 /tmp/disk.img /mnt

        This  type  of mount knows about three options, namely loop, offset and sizelimit, that are really options to losetup(8).
 (These options can be used in addition to those specific to the filesystem type.)

        Since Linux 2.6.25 auto-destruction of loop devices is supported, meaning that any loop device allocated by mount will be freed by umount independently of /etc/mtab.

        You can also free a loop device by hand, using losetup -d or umount -d.

-       Since util-linux v2.29, mount re-uses the loop device rather than initializing a new device if the same backing file is already used for some loop device with the same offset and size‐ limit.
+       Since util-linux v2.29, mount re-uses the loop device rather than initializing a new device if the same backing file is already used for some loop device with the same offset  and sizelimit.
 This is necessary to avoid a filesystem corruption.

 EXIT STATUS
        mount has the following exit status values (the bits can be ORed):